danfinn5/danfinn5.github.io/content/en/docs/writing_samples/technical_guides.md

 ## Installation Guide
-This writing sample is a set of installation and configuration instructions for upgrading a software product for a major software release.
+This writing sample is a set of installation and configuration instructions for an application that runs in Salesforce.

 {{< pdf-viewer file="/pdfs/sf_installation_guide.pdf" >}}

-## Installation and Configuration Guide
+## Installation and Setup Guide
-This writing sample is a set of installation and configuration instructions for upgrading a software product for a major software release.
+This writing sample is a set of installation and setup instructions for upgrading a software product to the latest version of a major software release.

-{{< pdf-viewer file="/pdfs/patch_release_notes.pdf" >}}
+{{< pdf-viewer file="/pdfs/installation_guide.pdf" >}}

 ## Service Requirements
-This writing sample is a set of software and hardware requirements necessary for implementing a given software solution.
+This writing sample is an overview of networking, software, and hardware requirements necessary for implementing a software solution in different locations across the globe.
 {{< pdf-viewer file="/pdfs/service_requirements.pdf" >}}

 ## Administrator Guide
-This writing sample is an administrator guide for configuring a software application's integration with Salesforce.
+This writing sample is a guide for administering an application that integrates with Salesforce.

 {{< pdf-viewer file="/pdfs/sf_admin_guide.pdf" >}}